Moon1215i/goracle_backup/README.md

 [README Japanese](https://github.com/Moon1215i/goracle_backup/blob/main/translations/README_JP.md)

 `.goracle` is the configuration file for the Goracle node, containing the account information required for the node to participate in the Algorand network, as well as the connection details for the Algorand node that the Goracle node will use.
 This file is created during the initialization of the Goracle node and is critical for backing up, restoring, and migrating the Goracle node to another VPS.
 As such, backing up this file is the top priority for Goracle node operators and will be necessary in case of Goracle node or VPS failure, or when migrating to another VPS.
-We have created a repository that can assist with backup and restoration, which we hope will be useful for the Goracle team and GoraGang members.
+I have created a repository that can assist with backup and restoration, which I hope will be useful for the Goracle team and GoraGang members.
 <br>

 **@Moon1215i**